Physical Medicine & Rehab (PM&R) – Conditions We Treat

 The spinal cord carries signals between your brain and body through a bundle of nerves located down the center of your back.
 A spinal cord injury disrupts that process and prevents the signals from successfully transmitting.
 Spinal cord injuries may be complete and prevent all movement below the injury or incomplete with some movement and sensation.

 Spinal muscular atrophy and other neuromuscular disorders

-Neuromuscular disorders such as spinal muscular atrophy affect the nerves that control the body’s muscles and interrupt the communication between the muscles and nerves.
-As a result, they may cause muscle weakness and shrinking (atrophy) that limits mobility and movement.
+Neuromuscular disorders, such as spinal muscular atrophy, affect the nerves that control the body’s muscles and interrupt the communication between the muscles and nerves.
+As a result, they may cause muscle weakness and withering that limits mobility and movement.
 Symptoms of neuromuscular disorders include spasms, pain and twitching.